 BA - Bachelor of Arts BDS - Bachelor of Dental Surgery BAO - Bachelor of Art of Obstetrics BCh/ChB/BS/BChir - Bachelor of Surgery BSc - Bachelor of ScienceCIDC - Certificate in Diabetes Care DCH - Diploma in Child Health DGM - Diploma in Geriatric MedicineDMBA (Health Executive) - Diploma in Master of Business Administration (Health Executive)DME - Diploma in Medicine for the Elderly DFFP - Diploma of the Faculty of Family Planning DFSRH - Diploma of the Faculty of Sexual Health and Reproductive Healthcare DRCOG - Diploma of the Royal College of Obstetricians and Gynaecologists FPC - Family Planning CertificateFRACGP - Fellowship of the Royal Australian College of General PractitionersFRCPath - Fellow of the Royal Colledge of Pathologists LLM - Master of Law LRCP - Licentiate of the Royal College of Physicians MA - Master of Arts MB - Bachelor of Medicine MBBS - Bachelor of Medicine, Bachelor of SurgeryMRCGP - Member of the Royal College of General Practitioners MRCP - Member of the Royal College of Physicians MRCS - Member of the Royal Colledge of Surgeons

 All GP practices are required to declare the mean earnings (eg average) for GPs working to deliver NHS services to patients at each practice.
-The average pay for GPs working at St George's Medical Centre in the last financial year before tax and national insurance is £69,099.
-This is for 2 full time GPs and 4 part time GP and 1 part time locums who worked in the practice for more than 6 months.
+The average pay for GPs working at St George's Medical Centre in the last financial year before tax and national insurance is £72,048.
+This is for 4 full time GPs and 2 part time GP's and 1 locum GP who worked in the practice for more than 6 months.
 It should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, nor to make any comparison with any other practice.

 Nurse Practitioners have completed specialist training in order for them to be able to deal with telephone triaging, assessing and treating minor illnesses & chronic diseases.